 About the garden

-Walking through the 11 acres of formal gardens at Penshurst Place is truly transportive.
+Walking through the 4.5ha (11 acres) of formal gardens at Penshurst Place is a truly unique experience.
 Divided into 11 garden rooms by over one mile of yew hedging, it’s little wonder why Penshurst Place remains a popular choice for visitors seeking a variety of colour and form in a garden of significant historical importance.

 Owned by the Sidney family since 1552, Penshurst Place is a family home first and foremost, where the gardens serve as a fascinating horticultural family album with many of the gardens featuring new planting to immortalise events in 2nd Viscount and Viscountess De L’Isle’s family.